SylphAI-Inc/AdalFlow/docs/source/use_cases/question_answering.rst

 Additionally, ensure you set the `split` to `train_teacher` etc to ensure the previous diagnose on the student model is not overwritten.
 Here is the teach model performance on the zero-shot prompt:

-.. list-table:: Scores by Method and Split On High-performing Starting Prompt
+.. list-table:: Scores by teacher mode (gpt-4o) on the same high-performing starting prompt
    :header-rows: 1
    :widths: 20 20 20 20